githubEdit

 Deploy Stacks Miner Node

-Stacks node requires a Bitcoin node to connect to on the back-end for Proof of Transfer.
+Stacks node requires a Bitcoin node to connect to on the back-end for Proof of Transferarrow-up-right.
 You can deploy a Bitcoin node using Kotal operator like we did in this guide.
 In this tutorial, we will be using Bitcoin node hosted by Stacks Foundation.

 Generating Miner Private Key